Physical Therapy

 Introduction and practice for students in their role as professionals in the health care setting.
 Emphasis is placed on professional core values, professional behaviors, ethics and interpersonal and interprofessional communication skills in the health care environment.
 Prerequisite: Registered in Professional Physical Therapy Curriculum.
 F.

 PT 603.
-Applied Anatomy and Biomechanics I. 2 Credits.
+Applied Anatomy and Biomechanics I. 4 Credits.

-This course will provide the anatomical and biomechanical knowledge to understand the human movement system and apply these concepts for the practice of physical therapy.
-Anatomy and Biomechanics of the spine, pelvis and lower extremity will be covered.
+This course will provide the anatomical and biomechanical knowledge to understand the human movement system and apply these concepts to the practice of physical therapy which includes the dissection of human cadavers.
+Anatomy and Biomechanics of the spine, pelvis, and lower extremity will be covered along with the basic structural and functional relationships of the musculoskeletal, integumentary, neuromuscular, and cardiovascular/pulmonary systems.
 Prerequisite: Registered in professional physical therapy curriculum.
 F.

 PT 605.
 Applied Anatomy and Biomechanics II.
-2 Credits.
+4 Credits.

-This course will provide the anatomical and biomechanical knowledge to understand the human movement system and apply these concepts for the practice of physical therapy.
-Anatomy and Biomechanics of the back, neck, scapulothoracic, and upper extremity will be covered.
+This course will provide the anatomical and biomechanical knowledge to understand the human movement system and apply these concepts to the practice of physical therapy which includes the dissection of human cadavers.
+Anatomy and Biomechanics of the back, neck, scapulothoracic, and upper extremities will be covered along with the basic structural and functional relationships of the musculoskeletal, integumentary, neuromuscular, and cardiovascular/pulmonary systems.
 Prerequisite: Registered in professional physical therapy curriculum.
 S.

 PT 607.
 Pathophysiology for Physical Therapists I. 3 Credits.